exponea/exponea-flutter-sdk/Documentation/tracking.md

 If developers [integrate push notification functionality](https://documentation.bloomreach.com/engagement/docs/flutter-sdk-push-notifications#integration) in their app, the SDK automatically tracks the push notification token by default.

+On Android, you can disable automatic push notification tracking by setting the Boolean value of the `automaticPushNotification` property to `false` in the SDK's [Android-specific configuration](https://documentation.bloomreach.com/engagement/docs/flutter-sdk-configuration#android-specific-configuration-parameters).
+It is then up to the developer to [manually track push notifications](https://documentation.bloomreach.com/engagement/docs/flutter-sdk-push-notifications#manually-track-push-notifications).

+> ❗️
+>
+> The Flutter SDK currently does not support disabling automatic push notification tracking on iOS.

+> ❗️
+>
+> The behavior of push notification tracking may be affected by the tracking consent feature, which in enabled mode requires explicit consent for tracking.
+Refer to the [consent documentation](https://documentation.bloomreach.com/engagement/docs/flutter-sdk-tracking-consent) for details.

 ### Track token manually

 Use either the `trackPushToken()` (Firebase) or `trackHmsPushToken` (Huawei) method to manually track the token for receiving push notifications.
 The token is assigned to the currently logged-in customer (with the `identifyCustomer` method).